davidjbradshaw/iframe-resizer/README.md

 ## Setup and API guide

-Please see the [iframe-resizer](https://iframe-resizer.com) website for API documentation and setup guides.
+Please see the [iframe-resizer](https://iframe-resizer.com) website for setup guides and API documentation.

 ## Main packages